Joe Giudice Loses Deportation Appeal, Future Will Be Decided By Federal Review

 — Mary K Jacob (@MaryKJacob) April 18, 2019

-But the outcome of this case will not only determine whether or not Joe Giudice can continue to stay in the United States, but it will possibly lead to the end of his marriage to Teresa Giudice, who shared on the Real Housewives of New Jersey reunion that her life is in the U.S., and she doesn’t plan on having a long distance relationship, hinting at divorce.
+But the outcome of this case may not only determine whether or not Joe Giudice can continue to stay in the United States, but could also possibly lead to the end of his marriage to Teresa Giudice.
+Teresa shared on the Real Housewives of New Jersey reunion that her life is in the U.S., and that she doesn’t plan on having a long distance relationship — hinting at divorce.

-The last season of RHONJ was shot earlier in the year in an effort to maximize coverage of Joe’s possible release from prison, but the cameras never saw him, because his transfer was done in the early morning hours without warning, says The Inquisitr.
+The last season of RHONJ was shot earlier in the year in an effort to maximize coverage of Joe’s possible release from prison, but the cameras never saw him.
+This is because his transfer was done in the early morning hours, and was conducted without warning, per The Inquisitr.

-Instead, the Bravo cameras were able to capture the reaction of wife Teresa Giudice and her daughters when they learned that Joe would not be returning home.
+Instead, the Bravo cameras were able to capture the reaction of wife Teresa Giudice, and her daughters, when they learned that Joe would not be returning home.